Isaac van Ostade: Biography

 The first manifestation of Isaac's surrender of Adriaen's style is apparent in 1644 when the skating and sledging scenes were executed which we see in the Lacaze collection and the galleries of the Hermitage, Antwerp and Lille.
-Three of these examples bear the artists name, spelled Isack van Ostade, and the dates of 1644 and 1645.
+Three of these examples were known to bear the artists name, spelled as Isack van Ostade, and the dates of 1644 and 1645.
 The roadside inns, with halts of travellers, form a compact series from 1646 to 1649.
 This is the last form of Isaac's art and has very distinct peculiarities.
 The air which pervades his composition is warm and sunny, yet mellow and hazy, as if the sky were veiled with a vapour coloured by moor smoke.
 The trees are rubbings of umber, in which the prominent foliage is tipped with touches hardened in a liquid state by amber varnish mediums.
 The same principle applied to details such as glazed bricks or rents in the mud lining of cottages gives an unreal and conventional stamp to them.

-These quirks are overcome by his broad contrasts of light and shade and the masterly figures of horses, riders, travellers, rustics, quarrelling children, dogs, poultry and cattle.
-A favorite place is always given to the white horse, which seems as invariable an accompaniment as the grey in the skirmishes and fairs of Philip Wouwerman.
+He was accomplished in using contrasts of light and shade and in the rendering of figures of horses, riders, travellers, rustics, quarrelling children, dogs, poultry and cattle.
+A prominent place in the composition is always given to the white horse, which seems as invariable an accompaniment as the grey in the skirmishes and fairs of Philip Wouwerman.

-Isaac displays the best qualities in winter scenes.
-The absence of foliage, the crisp atmosphere and the calm air of cold January days, unsullied by smoke or vapour, preclude the use of the brown tinge, and leave the painter no choice but to ring the changes with a great variety of opal tints.
-Then the figures emerge with masterly effect on the light background.
-Amongst the roadside inns, there are those in the collections of Buckingham Palace, the National Gallery, London, the Wallace Collection and Holford collections in England, the Louvre, Berlin, Hermitage and Rotterdam museums and the Rothschild collection at Vienna.
-The finest of the ice scenes is the famous one at the Louvre.
+Isaac van Ostade's winter landscapes often depict cold, clear weather with minimal smoke or vapour, utilizing a wide range of light and opal tones rather than traditional brown tints.
+These settings provide high-contrast backgrounds for figures, such as those seen in his depictions of roadside inns.
+Examples of his winter scenes are held in several major collections, including Buckingham Palace, the National Gallery in London, the Wallace Collection, the Louvre, the Berlin State Museums, the Hermitage Museum, and the Museum Boijmans Van Beuningen in Rotterdam.

 For paintings and etchings see Les Fréres Ostade, by Marguerite van de Wiele (Paris, 1893).
 For his etchings see L'Œuvre d'Ostade, cu description des eaux-fortes de ce maître, etc., by Auguste d'Orange (1860); and Catalogue raisonné de toutes les estampes qui forment l'œuvre grave d'Adrian van Ostade, by L.E.
 Faucheux (Paris, 1862).